djalbat/reaction/README.md

 - initial state, namely the `getInitialState` property of your react class properties
 - mounting, namely the `componentDidMount` property of your react class properties

-## What's coming up?
+## Roadmap

+- Getting state working
-- Hooking into [Redux](https://github.com/reactjs/react-redux) is a priority, watch this space.
+- The hooking into [Redux](https://github.com/reactjs/react-redux) is a priority, watch this space.

 ## Contact